openmobilityfoundation/mobility-data-specification/README.md

 * **Wellington, New Zealand**: The [city council](https://wellington.govt.nz/services/parking-and-roads/smart-transport/scooters-and-bikes) manages the city's [electric powered scooter code of practice](https://wellington.govt.nz/parking-roads-and-transport/transport/smart-transport/-/media/9B634B98D3AE41A7B29FEE735E50AB39.ashx).
 * **Zapopan, Mexico**: This city next to Guadalajara has a [detailed operations manual](https://www.zapopan.gob.mx/wp-content/uploads/2019/11/Gaceta-Vol.-XXVI-No.-124_opt-1.pdf) and uses both Provider and Agency, with an announcement on their [city website](https://www.zapopan.gob.mx/v3/noticias/empresas-operadoras-de-sistemas-de-transporte-individual-en-red-aceptadas-para-la-prueba).

-* _add a city here by [opening a pull request](https://github.com/openmobilityfoundation/mobility-data-specification/compare/dev...dev) or [making an issue](https://github.com/openmobilityfoundation/mobility-data-specification/issues/new?assignees=&labels=&template=feature-request---proposal.md&title=)_.

 Other cities include Bellevue and Charlotte, as mentioned in the [NACTO Guidelines for Regulating Shared Micromobility](https://nacto.org/wp-content/uploads/2019/09/NACTO_Shared_Micromobility_Guidelines_Web.pdf), page 48.

+Please let us know [via our website](https://www.openmobilityfoundation.org/get-in-touch/) or in the [public discussion area](https://github.com/openmobilityfoundation/mobility-data-specification/discussions) if you are an agency using MDS, especially if you have published your policies or documents publicly.

 [Top][toc]

 ## Providers Using MDS

-Over two dozen mobility service providers around the world use MDS, allowing them to create tools around a single data standard for multiple cities.
-For a full list, see the MDS [provider list](/providers.csv).
+Over two dozen mobility service providers (MSPs) around the world use MDS, allowing them to create tools around a single data standard for multiple cities.
+See our webpage for a [list of known MSPs](#LINK-TBD).
+For a table list with unique IDs, see the MDS [provider list](/providers.csv).

+To add yourself to the provider list, please let us know [via our website](https://www.openmobilityfoundation.org/get-in-touch/) or open an [Issue](https://github.com/openmobilityfoundation/mobility-data-specification/issues) or [Pull Request](https://github.com/openmobilityfoundation/mobility-data-specification/pulls).

 [Top][toc]